ycyy/faster-whisper-webui/README.md

 registry.gitlab.com/aadnk/whisper-webui:latest
 ```
 ## One Key Start
 For novice users, an installer-free program can be downloaded from the Releases page.
-Click `webui-start.bat `to start the program, and then enter the corresponding address in the browser to access it.
+Click `webui-start.bat `to start the program, and then enter the corresponding address in the browser to access it(Only the small model is included, other models need to be downloaded separately).